-MEMBERSHIP AS AT 31 DECEMBER 2023 PURPOSE Independent Non-Executive Directors: The committee's objectives are to: Gregory James Fletcher - Chair help the Board in relation to the reporting of financial information; Helen Jane Gillies advise on the appropriate application and amendment of accounting policies; Non-Executive Directors: make evaluations and recommendations to the shareholders of the Company regarding the external Qingchun Zhao (to 31 May 2023) auditor; Gang Ru (from 31 May 2023) • recommend to the Board the remuneration of the external auditor for shareholder approval as required in The committee consists only of Non-Executive Directors accordance with the Constitution; with a majority being independent and the Chair of the committee is an independent Non-Executive Director provide a link between the Board and the external auditor and management; and is not the Chairman of the Board.
-The Committee ensure that the Board, Directors and management are aware of material risks facing the business; meets the minimum composition requirement of three Non- Executive Directors for the audit committee, at least one of whom is an independent Non-Executive ensure the systems in place to identify, monitor and assess risk are appropriate and operating effectively; and Director with appropriate professional qualifications or accounting or related financial management expertise, assess the independence of the external auditor. as required by the HK Code.
-During the financial year ended 31 December 2023, work performed by the committee included, but was not limited to: review and endorsement of the Company's Interim and Annual Financial Results; consideration of external audit reports and approval of external auditor's audit plan; engagement of non-audit services; consideration of the Company's asset impairment assessments; review of the Company's related party and connected transactions;
+The committee's objectives are to:

+- help the Board in relation to the reporting of financial information; - advise on the appropriate application and amendment of accounting policies; - make evaluations and recommendations to the shareholders of the Company regarding the external auditor: - recommend to the Board the remuneration of the external auditor for shareholder approval as required in accordance with the Constitution; - provide a link between the Board and the external auditor and management; - ensure that the Board, Directors and management are aware of material risks facing the business; - ensure the systems in place to identify, monitor and assess risk are appropriate and operating effectively; and - assess the independence of the external auditor.

+During the financial year ended 31 December 2023, work performed by the committee included, but was not limited to:

-- annual review of Enterprise Risk Management Framework; - regular updates on cyber-security matters; - in-camera sessions with external auditors and internal auditors; - regular updates on potential speak-up facility matters maintained by an independent third party; - review of the effectiveness of risk management, internal control systems, internal audit function and whether the Company is operating with due regard to the risk appetite set by the Board; and - endorsed amendments to the Committee Charter to clarify the role of the Committee in respect to the annual budget review process..
+- review and endorsement of the Company's Interim and Annual Financial Results: - consideration of external audit reports and approval of external auditor's audit plan; - · engagement of non-audit services; - · consideration of the Company's asset impairment assessments; - review of the Company's related party and connected transactions; - annual review of Enterprise Risk Management Framework; - regular updates on cyber-security matters; - in-camera sessions with external auditors and internal auditors; - regular updates on potential speak-up facility matters maintained by an independent third party; - review of the effectiveness of risk management, internal control systems, internal audit function and whether the Company is operating with due regard to the risk appetite set by the Board; and - endorsed amendments to the Committee Charter to clarify the role of the Committee in respect to the annual budget review process..